mrs-brubotics/documentation_brubotics/source/Crazyswarm.rst

 Then, `update <https://crazyswarm.readthedocs.io/en/latest/configuration.html#update-firmware>`__ the firmware of your Crazyflies and Crazyradios.

-If you can't connect to the CF, you probably need to run this command:
+If you can't connect to the CF, you probably need to run this command with the drone turned on and connected via USB:

 .. code-block:: shell